nexusformat/definitions/manual/source/faq.rst

     See the section: :ref:`Find-Plottable-Data`.

+..
+TODO:  What is the intent of this next question?
+What defines "reasonable" in this context?
    #.
 How can I specify reasonable axes for my data?

        ..
 Is there a better answer for this?
        	FIXME: This link leads to the naming rules, not axes specification.
 Change it.

        See the section: :ref:`multi-dimensional-data`.

        .. :ref:`DataRules`.

 #.
 Why aren't ``NXsample`` and ``NXmonitor`` groups stored in the ``NXinstrument`` group?